crcn/tandem-old/docs/mvp/README.md

 - automatic visual regression testing
   - possibly terminal tool for this
 - excellent error messaging
+- wow-factor is preview - should add some features around that
+  - meta-click to reveal source
+  - measurement tools

 What problems does Paperclip + Tandem introduce?